dtcristo/raylib-rust/README.md

 ## Development status

+**DEPRECATED: Please use the more feature-complete bindings [deltaphc/raylib-rs](https://github.com/deltaphc/raylib-rs) instead.**

 The raw binding layer `raylib-sys` is fucntionally complete with an automatic build script tested on macOS, Windows and Linux.
 This downloads raylib binaries and statically links your project.
-The higher level `raylib` crate is still under active development and currently incomplete.
+The higher level `raylib` crate is incomplete.

 ## Dependencies